 Biophysics and materials sciences are among the emerging subdisciplines of physics.
 These fields are producing some of the most exciting advances in research today.
-At University of the Sciences, you can customize your curriculum along biophysics and materials science tracks, allowing you to specialize in growing areas where opportunities are plentiful.
+At University of the Sciences, you can customize your curriculum along biophysics, medical physics, pre-med, astrophysics, and materials science tracks, allowing you to specialize in growing areas where opportunities are plentiful.

 An active department

 The Department of Mathematics, Physics and Statistics and the physics program are proud to present numerous cocurricular opportunities to supplement your classroom and laboratory instruction.

 Physics faculty in the Department of Mathematics, Physics and Statistics supplement their hands-on classroom instruction with advanced research in many of the field’s most prominent areas, including materials science and nanotechnology.
 They also collaborate with faculty members at other regional and national universities.
 Often students assist them in these efforts.

 Physicists do their work using the most sophisticated of instruments, and your physics education at University of the Sciences will put you in the laboratory to learn how to use these devices.